brooklynrail/brooklynrail-platform/content/events/2023/06/oscar-yi-hou-east-of-sun-west-of-moon.md

 ---
 title: "Oscar yi Hou: East of sun, west of moon "
-deck: Featuring yi Hou and Andrew Woolbright
+deck: Featuring yi Hou and Andrew Woolbright, with Morgan Võ
 summary: Artist Oscar yi Hou joins Rail Editor-at-Large Andrew Woolbright.
 We conclude with a poetry reading by Morgan Võ.
 people: